 Don’t get me wrong, I’ve found them to be adorable, engaging, and hilarious – which is why I am subscribed to nearly a dozen of them – but, still, I find myself stunned by everything that has gone into this.

 A particular note about their concerts: the technology has apparently progressed to the point of 3D holograms.
 Not necessarily of anything especially realistic, for the most part, but enough for artistic three-dimensional representations of fictitious characters.
-Hololive used it to bring the avatars of these girls onto the stage to perform for their fans, and their not the only ones.
+Hololive used it to bring the avatars of these girls onto the stage to perform for their fans, and they’re not the only ones.
 It’s also been used by Riot Games to show characters from League of Legends on-stage, singing and dancing alongside the real vocalists in the opening ceremonies of tournaments.
 Consider that for a moment.
 Not only are entirely fictitious people and the avatars of girls being brought to the stage instead of the girls themselves, but entire halls and stadiums of people are there to cheer it on.

 That is a huge number of people investing a great deal of their living in something which ultimately isn’t real, even as what isn’t real is brought one step closer into the real world.
 Is that not a powerful blurring of the line between the real and the virtual?